cleventanweicong/mdr-systematic-review/README.md

 **Using the data**

+In 'codes' folder, there are two Jupyter Notebook files: data_extraction_termination.ipynb - This contains codes used to generate the summary statistics of key variables to monitor any variations per 100 included articles (Supplementary material 2). final_analysis.ipynb - This contains codes used to analyse the study characteristics of included articles (Figure 2) and forest plot (Figure 3).

+In 'data' folder, there are two CSV files:
-Raw data from the data extraction can be found under the 'data' folder (MDR_XDR_PDR_Data Extraction.csv).
-The 'gramposlist.csv' contains a list of Gram-positive bacteria which is used to categorise some of the organisms for analysis.
-Codes used for the data analysis and creation of figures can be found in the 'codes' folder.
+MDR_XDR_PDR_Data Extraction.csv - This contains raw data from the data extraction which was used for the analysis. gramposlist.csv - This contains a list of Gram-positive bacteria which is used to categorise some of the organisms for analysis.

 **Credits**